proplot-dev/proplot/docs/faq.rst

   For example, see `~proplot.constructor.Colormap`, `~proplot.colors.PerceptuallyUniformColormap`, and `~proplot.config.RcConfigurator`.
-* ProPlot *expands upon* matplotlib by fixing various quirks, developing a more sophisticated automatic layout algorithm, simplifying the process of drawing outer colorbars and legends, and much more.
+* ProPlot *expands upon* matplotlib by fixing various quirks, developing a more advanced automatic layout algorithm, simplifying the process of drawing outer colorbars and legends, and much more.
 * ProPlot is *built right into the matplotlib API*, thanks to special subclasses of the `~matplotlib.figure.Figure` and `~matplotlib.axes.Axes` classes, while seaborn,